hexxone/audiorbits/steam/Guide_en.md

 ║  want to use the wallpaper in a stream or a party using a beamer?
 This might help.
 ║
 ╠═ customizable algorithm parameters
-║  want to know what they do?
-Take a look at the link above.
+║  Each algorithm parameter represents a random floating-point value between the ║  specified min/max values.
+These parameters affect the orbitals design.
+║  See attractor settings below.
 ║
 ╠╦ advanced settings
 ║║